 Problem with third party app – Safe Mode

-But if you are not sure whether a third party app is causing the problem or not then you can use your phone is Safe Mode to check if the phone works without problems in Safe Mode or not.
+But if you are not sure whether a third-party app is causing the problem or not then you can use your phone’s Safe Mode to check if the phone works without problems in Safe Mode or not.
 Safe Mode is where users will be able to use the inbuilt features and functions of the phone but all third-party apps will be disabled.
-It helps in identifying whether the problem lies with a third party app or the phone’s software or hardware.
+It helps in identifying whether the problem lies with a third-party app or the phone’s software or hardware.

 - Power off the phone

 - Wait for five seconds and then press and hold the Power key to switch it on.

 - Keep pressing the Power key till you see Samsung written on the screen.

 - Then release the power key and instantly press down the volume down key

 - Don’t release the volume down key till the phone restarts

 - You will see the words Safe Mode written on the bottom of the screen